-First, I scored the fat side of the breast by making shallow, crosswise cuts.
+First, score the fat side of the breast by making shallow, crosswise cuts.
 (This helps the fat melt away into the pan.)

-I heated a tablespoon of canola oil in a heavy pan over medium-high heat until it was hot but not smoking.
-Then I seared the breast fat-side down until much of the fat melted away, and the skin turned brown and crisp, about 4 minutes.
+Next, heat a tablespoon of canola oil in a heavy pan over medium-high heat until it is hot but not smoking.
+And sear the breast fat-side down until much of the fat melts away, and the skin turns brown and crisp, about 4 minutes.

-I flipped the breast over with tongs and seared the other side for another couple of minutes.
+Flip the breast over with tongs and sear the other side for another couple of minutes.

-I poured off most of the fat, slid the pan into a pre-heated 350F oven and cooked until it was 125F in the thickest part.
-I let the meat rest 10 minutes before slicing at an angle.
+Finally, pour off most of the fat, slide the pan into a pre-heated 350F oven and cook until the duck is 125F in the thickest part.
+Let the meat rest 10 minutes before slicing at an angle.

 Did you enjoy How To Pan Roast A Duck Breast?
 Let us know in the comments below.